 Our portfolios are tailored to highlight your experience and skills to attract the perfect family for you.
 Your portfolio will be between 8 and 13 pages (on average).
-They contain your education and employment history, responses to theoretical child care situations, information about your personality, write-ups of conversations we’ve had with 5 or 6 of your references, and a photo.
+They contain your education and employment history, responses to theoretical child care situations, information about your personality, write-ups of conversations we’ve had with 4 to 6 of your references, and a photo.

 Nanny responsibilities vary depending upon the particular needs of the family, and may include but are not limited to: meeting all of the child’s daily needs, planning developmentally appropriate indoor and outdoor activities, transportation, homework supervision, children’s meal preparation, children’s laundry, changing children’s bed linens, loading/unloading the dishwasher, and general tidying.
 Nanny/Household Managers may perform any of the preceding tasks, as well as family laundry support, family meal preparation, family errands (i.e. to post office, pharmacy, dry cleaners), grocery shopping, organization projects, scheduling, and coordination of services for family pets.